Welcome.

 Akal brought Rajeev back to the ossuary at dusk.

 Yadleen heard the pair coming through the back door.
-The most delicate phase of cleaning the bone augers was already done, thank the Chorus.
-She issued hurried instructions to Gagan so he could oversee the rest before rushing up to the office.
+The most delicate phase of cleaning the bone augers was already done, so she issued hurried instructions to Gagan so he could oversee the rest before rushing up to the office.
 Akal was closing the office door behind Rajeev by the time she reached the upstairs hall.

-He offered Yadleen a thin smile and remarked, “Babaji picks the strangest times for housekeeping, doesn’t he?”
+Offering Yadleen a smile, Akal remarked, “Babaji picks the strangest times for housekeeping, doesn’t he?”

 Only Akal could get away with referring to Master Baig as ‘the Old Man’.
 It was respectfully phrased, but still insubordinate for referring to one’s master.
-This was one of Akal’s many aggravating qualities, all of which Master Baig tolerated for one simple reason: Akal’s grandfather was his eldest brother.
+This was one of Akal’s many aggravating qualities, which Master Baig tolerated for one simple reason: Akal’s grandfather was his eldest brother.

 He’s as closely related to Master Baig as Rajeev is.